Features

 Angular Resource Calendar Project

-This project includes the minimum setup required for the Angular resource calendar to run, including the boilerplate code and module dependencies.
+This project includes the minimum setup required for the Angular resource calendar/scheduler to run, including the boilerplate code and module dependencies.
 You can use it as a starting point for your own implementation.

 It includes the Angular calendar component from @daypilot/daypilot-lite-angular NPM package.